Epidemiology

 Course overview

-You'll study the distribution and causes of diseases in populations and explore possible prevention and control strategies.
+You'll examine emerging research to build expertise in core epidemiological and statistical concepts to understand the distribution and causes of diseases in populations and explore possible prevention and control strategies.

-The four-month project allows you to explore an area of epidemiological research in further detail and is carried out under supervision at Imperial or with external research partners.
+Using these skills, you’ll embark on an extended four-month research project, exploring an area of epidemiological research in further detail, under supervision of academics at Imperial and external research partners.

 Structure